RyanCheddar/fhda-old-myportal-redirect/README.md

 also injects css to the old fhda myportal so you don't see the nag message telling you to switch

 # Installation
-Chrome/Opera/Edge/Most Browsers: https://chromewebstore.google.com/detail/reject-modernity-fhda-myp/dncldecedaaiofbaepaocnadgfmmacnl?authuser=0&hl=en-GB
+Chrome/Opera/Edge/Most Browsers: [Chrome Web Store](https://chromewebstore.google.com/detail/reject-modernity-fhda-myp/dncldecedaaiofbaepaocnadgfmmacnl?authuser=0&hl=en-GB).
-Firefox: TBA firefox addons rejected the addon for being too niche
+Firefox: TBA firefox addons rejected the addon for being too niche.
 Safari: uhhhhh

 # Supported Browsers